bbli/NYC-Taxi-Cab-Data-Visualization/README.md

 # README
 ---
 ## Concept
-For my final project, I decided to create an interactive visualization of New York City taxi data.
+For my final project in my data visualization class, I decided to create an interactive visualization of New York City taxi data.
 Because I have never created a Javascript project before, I decided to use this project as an opportunity to do so.
-The specifics of my visualization are(best read after running the code):
+The specifics of my visualization are(best read after running the project):

 * The endpoint on the bottom plane is mapped to the pickup location of an entry of the dataset.
 * The endpoint on the top plane is mapped to the dropoff.
 * The time it took for the ride is mapped to the curveTightness.
 So in theory, longer rides should be more loopy.
 But, due to the way I chose the control points, it didn't create the contrast that I had hoped for.
 * The payment is mapped to the color of each curve using the jet colormap.
 Meaning, blue is low, and red is high.

+## Running the Project
+To run this project in your browser, open up a http server inside this repo.
+I used nodejs's [http server](https://www.npmjs.com/package/http-server).
+Tested on firefox and vivaldi.
+Vivaldi performs much better.

 ## Result
 I decided to only use 2500 out of a possible 10,000 datapoints so the project would run smoothly.
 The map of New York City was taken using MapBox's Static API playground.